Aaliyaahamed/BMMB852_F2025/Assignment7/README.md

 # Week 7 Assignment: Reusable Alignment Makefile Report
 ### Aaliya Ahamed • BMMB852 • 2025-10-06

-This report documents the use of a reusable Makefile to automate a viral bioinformatics pipeline, generating aligned BAM files, QC statistics, and BigWig coverage tracks for two distinct SRA accessions for Ebola virus (KM034562.1).
+This weeks documents the use of a reusable Makefile to automate a viral bioinformatics pipeline, generating aligned BAM files, QC statistics, and BigWig coverage tracks for two distinct SRA accessions for Ebola virus (KM034562.1)

 # 1. Makefile Usage
 The pipeline is executed using make all and is fully customized via command-line parameters, ensuring reusability.
 The Makefile automatically handles fetching the FASTA, fetching reads, indexing, alignment, sorting, QC (flagstat/idxstats), and BigWig generation.